-Congress sends bill to combat human trafficking to President Barack Obama
+Congress sends human trafficking bill to Obama to sign

 Washington — Lawmakers have sent to President Barack Obama for his signature a bill to combat human trafficking, following overwhelming approval by the U.S. House Tuesday.